proplot-dev/proplot/docs/why.rst

 ProPlot introduces a brand new engine for drawing colorbars and legends along the outside of individual subplots and along contiguous subplots on the edge of the figure:

-* The `~proplot.axes.Axes` `~proplot.axes.Axes.legend` command and the `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` commands are overridden, adding various new features.
-* There is a new `~proplot.axes.Axes` `~proplot.axes.Axes.colorbar` method for drawing *inset* colorbars or adding colorbars along the outer edge of axes.
+* The `~proplot.axes.Axes` `~proplot.axes.Axes.legend` command and the `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` commands are overridden, adding various new features like colorbars-from-lines and centered-row legends.
+There is also a new `~proplot.axes.Axes` `~proplot.axes.Axes.colorbar` method for drawing *inset* colorbars or colorbars along the outer edge of axes.
-* The `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` commands draw colorbars and legends that are centered relative to the *subplot grid*, not the axes.
-This is critical if your left-right or top-bottom border padding is asymmetric.
-* You can put colorbars and legends along the edge of axes or along the edge of the whole figure by passing ``loc='l'``, ``loc='r'``, ``loc='b'``, or ``loc='t'`` to the colorbar and legend commands.
+* Passing ``loc='l'``, ``loc='r'``, ``loc='b'``, or ``loc='t'`` to `~proplot.axes.Axes` `~proplot.axes.Axes.colorbar` or `~proplot.axes.Axes` `~proplot.axes.Axes.legend` draws the colorbar or legend along outside of the axes.
+Passing these to `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` draws the colorbar or legend along the edge of the figure, centered relative to the *subplot grid* rather than figure coordinates.
 * Outer colorbars and legends don't mess up the subplot layout or subplot aspect ratios, since the new `~proplot.subplots.FlexibleGridSpec` class permits variable spacing between subplot rows and columns.
 This is critical e.g. if you have a colorbar between columns 1 and 2 but nothing between columns 2 and 3.
-* The width of colorbars are now specified in physical units.
-This makes it easier to get the thickness just right, and makes thickness independent of figure size.
+Colorbar widths are also specified in physical units, which makes the thickness independent of figure size and makes it easier to get the thickness just right.

 The axes container class
 ========================